IBM/dbb/Templates/AzureDevOpsPipeline/README.md

 ### Installing the private SSH key

 To execute actions on the z/OS system, the default communication channel is established via the SSH Service Connection that is provided by Azure.
-To download files from the build workspace on z/OS Unix System Services, it requires to use a `CmdLine` task and leverage a script to pull the log files from the mainframe to the Azure agent.
-The used SSH communication from a `CmdLine` task does not use the Service Connection.
+To download files from the build workspace on z/OS Unix System Services, the pipeline uses a `CmdLine` task and leverage a script to pull the log files from the mainframe to the Azure agent.
+The used SSH communication from a `CmdLine` task does not use the Azure Service Connection.
 To make the agent installation independent of any configurations outside of Azure, a private SSH key is installed as part of the pipeline to connect to the z/OS system through a `CmdLine` task.

 The configuration requires
 1) the `zosSSHKnownHost` pipeline variable, and